Kirkennan Estate Holiday Cottages Green Tourism Policy

 - We leave standing deadwood and branch cuttings in the woodlands to provide habitat for insects and ground nesting birds.

 - Every year we put up additional bird boxes and ensure they are cleaned out.
-We now have a barn owl box (used to date by wood pigeons); and kestrel box (used to date by crows), a swift box and 8 boxes for small birds such as tits.
+We did have a barn owl box in the barn but had to block it off as it was causing problems with pigeons nesting in it.
+We have a kestrel box which had also been taken over by pigeons but was used in 2021 by barn owls who succesfully reared one chick, a swift box and 8 boxes for small birds such as tits.
+Our son has built us a number of bat boxes which will be put up soon.

 - We planted a new woodland of 5000 native broadleaved trees selected to encourage wildlife.
-The new wood is predominately willow, alder and oak but also contains bird cherry, downy birch, holly, hawthorn, guelder rose, elderflower, rowan and blackthorn.
+The new wood is predominately willow, alder and oak but also contains bird cherry, downy birch, holly, hawthorn, guelder rose, elderflower, rowan and blackthorn and native roses.
+In 2019 we cut paths through this new wood so it can be enjoyed by guests.
+In 2021 we planted a link wood of 400 trees to connect the new wood with our existing woodland.

 - We keep bees in the walled garden.